 Salisbury Playhouse is committed to being accessible to all.
 From getting to the Playhouse to finding your seats, we are always on hand to help you.

 This page provides information to help you plan your visit.
-If you have any further queries please do not hesitate to contact the Box Office on 01722 320 333 or email email@example.com.
+If you have any further queries or would like to make a booking please contact the Sales Office on 01722 320 333 or email email@example.com.

 Resources for making the web a more accessible place

 Visit the BBC website HERE for details of how to make your computer or web browser more accessible.

 Large print and audio season brochures and audio programmes - containing detailed descriptions, background articles and a guide to the building - are available free of charge on request.
 Please contact the Ticket Sales Office to request a copy on 01722 320 333.

 Audio-described performances offer a live commentary via a discreet headset.